esayyari/DiscoVista/README.md

 Throughout this tutorial, we assume that you are using bash, and your current directory is **WS\_HOME/DiscoVista/**.
 The rooting definitions are listed in rooting.txt, the annotation file is annotation.txt, and the clade definition file is clade-definition.txt (as described [above](#somefiles)).

 ### 1. Discordance analysis on species trees
 To perform discordance analysis on gene trees, you need rooted gene trees with the MLBS values  [local posterior probabilities] (https://github.com/smirarab/ASTRAL) draw on the branches and represented in Newick format as node labels.
 For drawing MLBS on branches we highly recommend using [newick utilities](http://cegg.unige.ch/newick_utils).
+Please double check the support values after rerooting with our tool using any graphical viewing software like [FigTree](http://tree.bio.ed.ac.uk/software/figtree/) to be sure support values are correctly drawn.
+The rerooted trees will be stored under the same directory as the gene trees with the same name and with file extension **rerooted**.

 * Species trees should be stored following this structure **path/MODEL\_CONDITION-DST/estimated\_species\_tree.tree**.
 Here __path__ points to the directory that species trees are located.
 Put each estimated species tree inferred with different methods under different directories.
 The name of these directories should follow **model\_condition-data\_sequence\_type**.
 For example, if you have different filtering strategies for your nucleotide acid sequences and then the gene trees are inferred using [RAxML](http://sco.h-its.org/exelixis/web/software/raxml/index.html), you might put the species tree with name estimated\_species\_tree.tree, under RAxML\_highly\_filtered-NA.
 Please only use **"-"** to separate the model condition from the data sequence type.